jess-bennett/eat-your-seasons/README.md

 ![Testing Instructions](testing/peer_test_instructions.jpg)

 There was some feedback relating to personal preferences of image styles and colour choices, however no issues were found with the actual ease of use or functionality of the site.
-Therefore, I am happy that these tests were all passed without any need for amendements.
+Therefore, I am happy that these tests were all passed without any need for amendments.

 ### :memo: Manual Tests
 ---